WSMYKM3/XRpackages/README.md

-This repo acts like a feature gallery in unity6 This repo is totally made by WSM from stratch Using Meta Quest3, but can migrate features for your devices as well
+This repo acts like a feature gallery in unity6 This repo is totally made by WSM from stratch Using Meta Quest3, but can import unitypackages to your projects.
+As long as you credit: "Github: WSMYKM3"

 Package:Meta all-in-one
 Current Platform:Andriod